 EPF encourages grantees to create and support partnerships and networks.
 These alliances are especially important as these can make a huge difference in assuring the sustainability of conservation outcomes.
 They can secure broad support for conservation actions, promote inclusion among diverse stakeholders and increase the likelihood that conservation efforts and activities will be sustainable.
-Since fund inception, CEPF has recorded a total of 998 networks/partnerships strengthened through CEPF-funded projects, 722 of which were also created by grantees.
-The networks/partnerships strengthened figure marks an increase of 276 since 30 June 2022 (the close of fiscal year 2022).
+Since fund inception, CEPF has recorded a total of 998 networks/partnerships, 722 of which were created by grantees.
+This is an increase of 276 since 30 June 2022 (the close of fiscal year 2022).

-Baru nut workshop at the IX Cerrado Peoples Meeting, Brasília, Brazil. © Fernando Pires
+Baru nut workshop at the IX Cerrado Peoples Meeting, Brasília, Brazil. © Fernando Pires and Streng